 Watch summer fireworks from the rooftop deck of your apartment in the heart of downtown York.
 Maybe you prefer to sip a glass of fresh lemonade from the back porch of your York County home.
 From the ’burbs or rural areas to the central business district, York offers a neighborhood type that suits your style.

 Making connections is a breeze in this community of game-changers.
 Engaged professionals drive fresh ideas and novel approaches to enrich York’s social and physical landscape.
 Volunteer your time to one of our community’s many nonprofit organizations.
 Make professional connections through Leadership York, York Young Professionals, or our many professional networks.

 Recognized by SmartAssets as one of the best cities for children to live, York makes an attractive place for families.
 Our high quality childcare convinces many professionals that their children will thrive while living here.
 Talented youth perform in Broadway-inspired performances or display their art in galleries throughout York.
 Children gain skills in cooking, swimming, dancing, self-defense and more at our YWCA, YMCA, and Jewish Community Center (JCC) during year-round programs and summer camps.
+There is complete family fun at the Hickory Falls Family Entertainment Center.
 Roller skating, ice skating, ziplining, snowtubing, laser tag, and endless recreational choices for children and their families are all within driving distance from anywhere you live.

 Cost of Living